-- consulate will accept the temporary receipt printed from your computer.
-If you do not have a receipt, the consulate may be able to see your payment electronically if your payment was processed at least three business days before your interview. - Financial evidence (original documents only) that shows you have sufficient funds to cover your tuition and living expenses during the period you intend to study. - Any information that proves that you will return to your home country after finishing your studies in the U.S. This may include proof of property, family or other ties to your community
+- Financial evidence (original documents only) that shows you have sufficient funds to cover your tuition and living expenses during the period you intend to study. - Any information that proves that you will return to your home country after finishing your studies in the U.S. This may include proof of property, family or other ties to your community.